Scarlet Finale! (Demo)

 “I have a better idea.”
 Faith smirked.
 “How about you get the hell out of this car and hand it over to us?”

-After checking the car thoroughly, Faith and Caroline decided to trust the man for the time being.
-They also decided to give him a ride to help him get away from there.
+Such a confident reply.
+Both could tell there was something wrong about all this, but after checking the car thoroughly, Faith and Caroline decided to trust the man for the time being.
+They also agreed to give him a ride to help him get away from there.

 “Hm.”
 Caroline stared at the restaurant behind them, hesitating for a bit before getting into the car.